-- 10. Compromising data integrity and processes by altering information, deleting files, causing system delays, etc. - 11.
-Obstructing the conduct of necessary administrative processes - 12.
-Committing/insinuating acts of retaliation due solely to the filing of a report or participation in administrative procedures/investigations - 13.
-Deliberate disregard or defiance of a penalty or a sanction imposed by the Office for Student Services/Discipline or by pertinent authority - 14.
-Dereliction of duty, especially when resulting in loss or damages - 15.
-Bribery, or acceptance of a bribe, or any act meant to give or obtain favor or advantage illegally or unfairly, whether attempted, frustrated, or consummated - 16.
-Profiteering and/or engaging in disreputable or unfair business practices, especially when done with the use of the Ateneo name, school resources and/or affiliations - 17.
-Gaining undue advantage over others for personal benefit by illegitimate means - 18.
-Gambling within school premises, during or in relation to school sanctioned events, and/or through University resources (e.g. LS LAN) - 19.
-Aiding in the violation of the Code of Conduct or any school rule by another student or aiding in the commission by another student of acts considered crimes, whether wittingly or unwittingly (e.g. sharing a copy of one's paper/exam which is then used for an act of academic dishonesty; negligence in the treatment of one's ID which is then used for misrepresentation, etc.) - 20.
+- sharing a copy of one's paper/exam which is then used for an act of academic dishonesty; negligence in the treatment of one's ID which is then used for misrepresentation, etc.) - 20.
 Violation of official policies and measures implemented against the use of dangerous drugs - 21.
 Failure to abide by regulations related to protective measures instituted by the school, as with violations of the terms of existing No Contact Agreements (NCAs), No Contact Orders (NCOs), and the like - 22.
-Organizing or being involved in groups or organizations which - a.
-Advocate, espouse, or use violence - b.
-Require members/applicants to act in any manner that is personally degrading and not directly related to what the group or organization is aiming to accomplish, or - c.
-Express their exclusion of others through disrespect for and disregard of the rights and dignity of members and/or non-members - 23.
+Organizing or being involved in groups or organizations which - a) Advocate, espouse, or use violence - b) Require members/applicants to act in any manner that is personally degrading and not directly related to what the group or organization is aiming to accomplish, or - Express their exclusion of others through disrespect for and disregard of the rights and dignity of members and/or non-members - 23.
 Illegally obtaining or gaining access to and/or using restricted school documents, facilities or equipment - 24.
 Invasion of privacy, as with unauthorized use of recording equipment or access to facilities, especially when the same is likely to cause distress - 25.
-Committing, inside the campus and/or during a school function, any acts considered crimes under the laws of the land - 26.
-Committing acts outside the campus which affect the good name, order or welfare of the school or have direct and immediate effect on the discipline, morale, or general welfare of the school, especially acts considered crimes under the laws of the land of which the person has been formally charged or convicted - E. Offenses Involving Dishonesty.
+Unauthorized disclosure of personal/sensitive information as defined by data privacy regulations (as with the Data Privacy Act), and/or private/confidential information protected by University Policy. - 26.
+Committing, inside the campus and/or during a school function, any acts considered crimes under the laws of the land - 27.
+Committing acts outside the campus which affect the good name, order, or welfare of the school or have direct and immediate effect on the discipline, morale, or general welfare of the school, especially acts considered crimes under the laws of the land of which the person has been formally charged or convicted - E. Offenses Involving Dishonesty.
 Dishonesty runs counter to the very essence of the Ateneo de Manila University as an educational institution.
 All cases involving dishonesty will be treated as major cases. - 1.
 Any form of dishonesty committed in the context of an academic exercise.
-15 This includes but is not limited to the following:
+This includes but is not limited to the following: - a) Dishonest behavior during examinations or tests.
+Dishonest behavior is manifested by but not limited to: - (1) any form of unauthorized communication - (2) making unnecessary noise (e.g. talking to one's self) - (3) calling the attention of others; looking at the papers of others - (4) making one's test paper visible to others - (5) Possession, or presence attributed to the person, and/or use of unauthorized notes or of any materials or equipment that may have relevance or usefulness to the subject of an ongoing examination, or that may be used in a dishonest act related to the examination - b) Plagiarism - c) Fabrication or submission of falsified data, information, citation, source/s, or results in an academic exercise - d) Unauthorized or unethical use of external aid/artificial intelligence, especially when resulting in undue academic advantage - 2.
+Deception or providing false information (e.g. providing a false reason for failure to meet a deadline, or falsely claiming to have submitted documents, giving false testimony, feigning ignorance, etc.)

-15 Cheating in any major course requirement will merit an academic penalty of F in the course and will be regarded as a major disciplinary offense.
+&lt;sup>6 Cheating in any major course requirement will merit an academic penalty of F in the course and will be regarded as a major disciplinary offense.
 Major course requirements would include mid-term or final examinations, or any other academic requirements that constitute twenty (20) percent or more of the final grade in the course.
 Cheating in any other course requirement will merit a minimum academic penalty of F in that academic requirement, and will be subjected to the usual review befitting a disciplinary case.